 - You must be able to evidence your income source; this can be through evidence from your employer, pension provider, accountant, military allowance confirmation etc.

 - You must not have an adverse credit history within the past 3 years (e.g. County Court Judgements (CCJs), Individual Voluntary Arrangements (IVAs), Outstanding debts that are overdue or in arrears).
+If you have adverse credit then please let us know before the referencing begins as there are potentially ways of working around this.

 - If currently renting we will require a satisfactory landlord reference.